-In October 2019, a large group of scientists sent a letter to Pacific Northwest elected leaders informing them of the fact that restoring a free-flowing lower Snake River is the only known option for substantially cooling the lower Snake and enabling salmon and steelhead to migrate through it safely.
+In October 2019, scientists sent a letter to Pacific Northwest elected leaders informing them that restoring a free-flowing lower Snake River is the only known option for substantially cooling the lower Snake and enabling salmon and steelhead to migrate through it safely.
 They cited modeling by the Environmental Protection Agency that shows that removing the four lower Snake River dams would reduce Snake River water temperatures by 6.3 degrees F, on average, during the summer and early fall.

-As discussed in the scientists' letter, cold-water releases from Dworshak dam on the North

-Fork Clearwater are currently used to cool water temperatures in the lower Snake.
-The beneficial impact of those cold-water releases is limited to the area around the upper-most dam, Lower Granite, because the relatively small volume of the cold-water releases gets overwhelmed by the volume of hot water that accumulates in the reservoirs.
-If a free-flowing lower Snake River is restored, the cold water Dworshak releases will penetrate much further down the Snake and even help cool the mainstem Columbia.
+As discussed in the scientists' letter, cold-water releases from Dworshak dam on the North Fork Clearwater are currently used to cool water temperatures in the lower Snake.
+The beneficial impact of those cold-water releases is limited to the area around the upper-most dam, Lower Granite.